 Post School Destinations

-Most young people from 2020 have returned to the school in 2021.
-Of those that left three obtained full-time employment.
+Most young people from 2021 have returned to the school in 2022.
+Some of those that excited obtained full-time employment.
+Others went on to Tafe pathways and some young people's journeys are unknown.

 Professional Learning